-10 AUDIT REPORT SUBMISSION
+9 AUDIT REPORT SUBMISSION

-Auditors are required to complete a full Audit Report for each audit conducted, with both the Auditor and Operator Declarations signed.
-The operator must be provided with the full original audit report for their records.
+Auditors are required to complete a full Audit Report for each audit conducted.
+They must ensure that both the Auditor and Operator declarations are signed.
+For all audits except for Random Audits, the Operator must be provided with the full original audit report for their records.

-The operator is responsible for submitting their audit (including all required documentation, records and payments) to Main Roads.
-However, the auditor may submit the audit with payment on the operator's behalf if there is agreement with the operator to do so.
+The Operator is responsible for submitting their audit (including all required documentation, records and payments) to Main Roads.
+However, the Auditor may submit the audit with payment on the Operator's behalf if there is an agreement with the Operator to do so.

-The operator is responsible for submitting the complete audit to Main Roads and must include the following documents:
+The Operator is responsible for submitting the complete audit to Main Roads and must include the following documents:

-- Restricted Access Vehicle Operator and WA Heavy vehicle Accreditation Registration form (Required for all Entry/Re-Entry audits and Compliance audits if contact details have changed); - All pages of WAHVA Audit Report: - Pages 1 and 2; - Audit Summary Sheets Mass Management (if required), Dimension and Load, Maintenance, Common Standards and Fatigue Management; - Assessment/Audit Reports Observations and Comments for Mass Management (if required), Dimension and Load, Maintenance, Fatigue Management and Common Standards; - Corrective Action Requests with all NCRs closed out and signed by the auditor and operator; - Vehicles Registration Numbers of Records Examined; - Employee/Driver Names of Records Examined; (See ATTACHMENT 2 Note 1) - A complete Vehicle Register from the WAHVA Audit Report displaying the dates of current service or roadworthiness certificates/checklist/inspections (no older than 12 months from the date of the audit) to demonstrate roadworthiness for each vehicle must be provided;
+- Restricted Access Vehicle Operator and WA Heavy vehicle Accreditation Registration form (Required for all Entry/Re-Entry audits and Compliance audits if contact details have changed); - (2) All pages of WAHVA Audit Report:

-- Employee / Driver Names Register; - Sub-Contractor & Third Party Operator Information; and - Signed Auditor Declaration and Operator Declaration and Consent.
+- (3) Audit Summary Sheets Mass Management (if required), Dimension and Load, Maintenance, Common Standards and Fatigue Management; - (4) Assessment/Audit Reports Observations and Comments for Mass Management (if required), Dimension and Load, Maintenance, Fatigue Management and Common Standards; - (5) Corrective Action Requests with all NCRs closed out and signed by the Auditor and Operator; - (6) Vehicles Registration Numbers that relate to the records examined; - (7) Employee/Driver Names that relate to the records examined (see ATTACHMENT 2 Note 1); - (8) A complete Vehicle Register from the WAHVA Audit Report displaying the dates of current service or roadworthiness certificates/checklist/inspections (no older than 12 months from the date of the audit) to demonstrate roadworthiness for each vehicle must be provided; - (9) Employee / Driver Names Register; - (10) Sub-Contractor & Third Party Operator Information; and - (11) Signed Auditor Declaration and Operator Declaration.